Any time of year is a great time for a cozy soup recipe.

 - Add in celery, carrots, onion, pepper, thyme, and salt.
 Cover and simmer 45 minutes more.

-- Discard bay leaf and serve.
+- Discard the bay leaf and season with salt and additional pepper to taste.

 Video